thruthesky/super_library/docs/index.md

 ## Current Limitations

-- **Widget Builder**: Supported only for Components, not Custom Widgets.
-This makes integration more complex.
 - **Marketplace**: Super library may not be published in the Marketplace as it uses Firebase, which is against FlutterFlow's principles.

 ## Want to Use the Super Library?